superkekko/mdwiki/README.md

 ```
 5.execute the [enable and refresh search](#enable-and-refresh-search)

+### Shortcut link
+If you want to add shorcut link you can add it in settings.ini like the example

 ### Online editing
 You can edit the `.md` files already presents by clicking ""